DRTAC7/aegis/README.md

 ***AEGIS May be obtained from the following sources:***

-1. `pub /get drtac7/aegis.bas` (requires user account on https://www.telehack.com)
+1. `pub /get drtac7/aegis.bas` (requires a user account on https://www.telehack.com)
-    - AEGIS is designed specifically for telehack, so this is the most direct way to utilize it.
+    - AEGIS runs only on telehack.
+Running the command above is the most direct way to access AEGIS.

 2. https://www.telehack.com/u/drtac7
+   - I also keep an updated copy of AEGIS here

 3. This repo.
    - exists solely for publicity and for contributors to further improve AEGIS over time.